DR HELEN NUGENT AC

-Previously, she has been Chairman of Veda Group, Funds SA, Swiss Re (Australia), Sydney Airports and Macquarie Airports.
+Previously, she has been Chairman of Australian Rail Track Corporation, the National Disability Insurance Agency, Veda Group, Funds SA, Swiss Re (Australia), Sydney Airports and Macquarie Airports.
 She has also been a Non-Executive Director of Origin Energy, Macquarie Group and Carter Holt Harvey.
 Prior to becoming a Non-Executive Director, Helen was Director of Strategy at Westpac Banking Corporation and a Partner at McKinsey & Company.

-Helen holds an Masters of Business Administration (Distinction) from the Harvard Business School, and a Bachelor of Arts (Honours) and PhD from the University of Queensland.
-She has also been awarded an Honorary Doctorate in Business from the University of Queensland and is a Fellow of The Australian Institute of Company Directors.
+Helen holds a Masters of Business Administration (Dist) from the Harvard Business School, and a Bachelor of Arts (Hons) and PhD from the University of Queensland.
+She has also been awarded Honorary Doctorates from the University of Queensland and Bond University.
+She is a Fellow of The Australian Institute of Company Directors.

 Jason manages AustralianSuper’s infrastructure investment portfolio and is on the leadership team in AustralianSuper’s investment department.
 He has over 20 years’ experience working across infrastructure acquisitions, finance and investment management in Australia, Europe and the United States.